opensource-observer/oso/apps/docs/docs/how-oso-works/architecture.md

 We then use an [Apollo Router](https://www.apollographql.com/docs/router/) to service user queries to the public.
 The API can be used by external developers to integrate insights from OSO.
-Rate limits or cost sharing subscriptions may apply to it's usage depending on the systems used.
+Rate limits or cost sharing subscriptions may apply to its usage depending on the systems used.
 This also powers the OSO website.

 ### OSO Website